Skip to main content

 Search-time ACL filter.
 Index everything; hope the filter doesn’t leak.

-Suggest only.
-Or fully autonomous, with no undo.
+Suggestions only.
+Or fully automatic, with no undo.

-30-min founder interview.
-Working model of your processes day one.
+A 30-minute conversation.
+A working model of how your team works on day one.
 Connectors come second.

 permission model / 03